What Is Step Potential and Touch Potential?

 Vehicles and step and touch potential

-If a downed power line has fallen onto your car and you are inside, then the following tips can help you stay safe:
+If a downed power line has fallen onto your car and you are inside, then the following tips can help you stay safe from step and touch potential: